 Classification of directional control valves

 - Solenoid valve

 - Threaded Cartridge Valve

-The most important function of the relief valve is to limit the system pressure, thereby protecting various components and pipelines, and preventing the danger of overload and burst.
+The most important function of the relief valve is to limit the system pressure, thereby protecting various components and pipelines and preventing the danger of overload and bursts.